Myanmar

 Reading Promotion Project for Primary Schools

-In Myanmar, where memorization-focused education has been the norm, large-scale educational reforms are currently underway and the transition to child-centered education is moving forward.
-In order for children to acquire 21st century skills such as critical thinking, which this educational reform aims to achieve through the promotion of reading, we also set up school libraries and provide training on how to use children’s books.
+In Myanmar, where memorization-focused education has been the norm, large-scale educational reforms are currently underway, and the transition to child-centered education is moving forward.

 Improving Children’s Book Publication Project